Volunteer Missions to Northeast Thailand

 Help young villagers from the poor Northeast to a better life.
 These children of rice farmers are left behind in isolated villages and schools.
 They leave school with little education and few opportunities; a factory in Bangkok or abroad.
 They work in a tourist bar or on the beach in the South.
 You don’t find many young in the villages.
 They all go for low paid jobs elsewhere.

-Volunteer teaching missions with Openmind Projects, a non profit, NGO
+Volunteer teaching with Openmind Projects, a non profit, NGO

-Volunteer in Northeastern Thailand and enjoy the hospitality and friendship of the Isaan people.
-Welcome to our Center by the Mekong River where we will introduce you to volunteer work and teaching, culture and language!
+Volunteer in Northeast Thailand and enjoy the hospitality and gratitude of Isaan people.
+Welcome to start at our Center in NongKhai by the Mekong River, the border town to Laos.
+We introduce you to volunteer and NGO work, teaching, culture and language!

 Work and Life on a Volunteer Trip to Northeast Thailand